AutoMechX vs ReinforceAI

 - What is this tool?

-- AutoMechX automates mechanical engineering processes, focusing on robotic simulation.
+- AutoMechX automates mechanical engineering tasks focusing on robotic simulation and design automation.

 - How much does it cost?